Aki-chan-12/Computational-Practices-Sound-and-Image-Processing/README.md

 This project is a fusion of art and technology, showcasing the power of creativity and programming.
 It invites you to immerse yourself in a world of visual delight and explore the intricate interplay between colors, shapes, and motion.

-Explanation on how to run a code
+Explanation on how to run a code:

 In my code I have 2 tabs: